-Similar to the 'citizen dividend' type of MFFPs, the government can sell (mostly) perpetual/interest free 'sustainable investment bonds' to the CB in order to finance additional public investments with the new money.
+Similar to the 'citizen dividend' type of MFFPs, the government can sell perpetual/interest free 'sustainable investment' bonds to the CB in order to finance additional public investments with the new money.
 The balance sheet of the CB would increase, but now there would not only be more consumption but also more (sustainable) investments.
 Income would rise without the possibility that a large portion of the new money would be saved.
 Through the new investments the potential for a further and sustainable growth would rise.
 Due to the endogenous behaviour of money, the GDP and the money supply would increase in line with each other.

-- Advantages: The entire amount of the new money would be used directly for investments in the public infrastructure (no savings outflow).
+- Advantages: The entire amount of the new money would be used directly for investments in the domestic public infrastructure (no savings outflow).
 This manner of spending also leads to durable future benefits.
 The durability of the new income would trigger an additional adjustment in the investments made by producers of the goods.
-The money could be used for global duties like climate finance and SDGs.
-13 - Disadvantages: In several cases there would be a time lag between the decision to create money and the spending on new investments.
+Due to the perpetuity of the bonds, the national debt burden would not be affected by the new public spending. - Disadvantages: In several cases there would be a time lag between the decision to create money and the spending on new investments.
 Various investment projects have a long-term finance perspective and need at least in part perpetual bonds.
 But these kinds of bonds would limit the scope for the central banks' future discretionary monetary policy (i.e. selling bonds in order to reduce the monetary base), because it is not possible to reduce the perpetual/no interest part of the government bonds without endangering the financial viability of the investment projects (see chapter 5).